Code-Institute-Submissions/The-Monkees-webpage/README.md

 The glyphicons are from bootstrap i used a music icon,church icon and also a cocktail icon.
 I felt these tied in with my band page and also looked presentable on my page.
 [Glyphicons link](https://getbootstrap.com/docs/3.3/components/ "glyphicons")

+I used a [Mark up validator](https://validator.w3.org/#validate_by_input "validator") to validate my code.

+I also used [freeformatter](https://www.freeformatter.com/html-formatter.html "Formatter") to intendent my code.

+My css was also beautified using [css beautifier](https://www.freeformatter.com/css-beautifier.html "css beautifier")

 # Deployment of my project #

 My Deployment was done by opening a terminal and then by using the code git status first followed git add (I put in my file or image) git commit -m "message on what the update was"